You can sum up the U.S. truckload market in three words:

-Low barriers to entry (and exit), a limited regulatory environment and hundreds of thousands of market participants spending nearly $800B annually in gross freight revenues create a volatile environment where truckload rates and carrier capacity are rarely in a state of equilibrium.
+Low barriers to entry (and exit), a limited regulatory environment and millions of market participants spending over $875B annually in gross freight revenues create a volatile environment where truckload rates and carrier capacity are rarely in a state of balance.

-Between the constant volatility and a rapid influx of new technologies, the U.S. truckload market can be difficult to navigate.
+Between the constant volatility and a rapid influx of supply chain automation, the U.S. truckload market can be difficult to navigate.

-Even though it may seem chaotic, the heart of the market beats to a consistent rhythm (as it has for decades): the continual ebb and flow of supply and demand.
+Even though it may seem chaotic, the heart of the market beats to a consistent rhythm (and has for decades): the continual ebb and flow of supply and demand.

-This re-balancing act creates a predictable pattern.
-By measuring this pattern, we can clearly see a recurring cycle.
+This re-balancing act creates a predictable pattern, and by measuring this pattern, we can clearly see a recurring cycle.

-As long as the basic structure of the market remains the same (huge, fragmented carrier base), we can expect the cycle to continue repeating with some regularity.
+As long as the basic structure of the market remains the same (huge, fragmented carrier base), this cycle will continue to repeat with at least some level of consistency.

 Basic Structure of the U.S. Truckload Market

 Supply (Truckload Carriers)